EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 window.plugins.socialsharing.share('Hello from iOS :)')
 ```

-## 8. Whitelisting on iOS 9
+## 8. Whitelisting on iOS 9+

-On iOS 9 you have to make sure to whitelist the applications you want to use for sharing.
+On iOS 9 and newer you have to make sure to whitelist the applications you want to use for sharing.
 Without whitelisting "query schemes", you may get the error callback invoked when calling the `canShareVia` function (and possibly the `shareVia`).
 You can verify this is a permissions issue by observing the output in XCode for something like:

 > -canOpenURL: failed for URL: "whatsapp://app" - error: "This app is not allowed to query for scheme whatsapp"